 “You’re the same today as you’ll be in five years except for the people you meet and the books you read.”

-Your mothers repeatedly told you to be careful in selecting your friends as children.
+Your mothers repeatedly told you to carefully select your friends as children.
 Charlie and your Mothers were on the same page, and they got it right because your associations will make or break you.
 So, by all means, choose wisely.

 To expand on the first half of his quote, the people you spend time with will influence your thinking, which drives your choices.
 Therefore, the association of the top 5-10 people you spend the most time with will essentially drive your results in life.
 To whatever degree this is true, I defer back to the Good Book: